Rise of the forsaken relics: connecting present-day stellar streams and phase-mixed galaxies to the Epoch of Reionization: Stellar Mass Functions and Ultraviolet Luminosity Functions at High-Redshifts

 We next reconstruct the SMFs from the fossil record, by combining the stellar masses of all the progenitors of each galaxy into a single progenitor (Figure \ref{fig:7}).
 We use this combined stellar mass to calculate UV magnitudes and reconstruct the UVLFs (Figure \ref{fig:8}).
 The color scheme in these figures remains the same as in Figure \ref{fig:5}, but the dashed lines now show the median SMFs/UVLFs from the fossil record, and the shaded regions show the 68\% halo-to-halo scatter in the fossil record.
-We show the SMFs/UVLFs from the \textit{all progenitors} scenario as solid lines for reference but (for the sake of readability) do not show their halo-to-halo scatter.
+We show the SMFs/UVLFs from the \textit{all-progenitors} scenario as solid lines for reference but (for the sake of readability) do not show their halo-to-halo scatter.

 Using the fossil record instead of the complete merger history has several effects on reconstructing the $z = 7$ SMFs/UVLFs.
-First, the overall normalization is reduced because there are fewer progenitors in the \emph{fossil record} scenario.
-Second, the SMFs/UVLFs from the \emph{fossil record} scenario in Figures \ref{fig:7} and \ref{fig:8} (top panel) and their ratios with respect to that of the proto-MW/LG (bottom panel) decrease towards the low-mass/faint-end because many of the low-mass/faint progenitors are combined into a single more massive progenitor in the fossil record assumption.
-Since the present-day disrupted galaxies can be more massive than intact galaxies, and thus can have multiple progenitors at high redshifts, the fossil record approach leads to larger differences in shape towards the low-mass/faint-end when they are included.
+First, the overall normalization is reduced because there are fewer progenitors in the \emph{fossil-record} scenario.
+Second, the SMFs/UVLFs from the \emph{fossil-record} scenario in Figures \ref{fig:7} and \ref{fig:8} (top panel) and their ratios with respect to that of the proto-MW/LG (bottom panel) decrease towards the low-mass/faint end because many of the low-mass/faint progenitors are combined into a single more massive progenitor in the fossil-record assumption.
+Since the present-day disrupted galaxies can be more massive than intact galaxies, and thus can have multiple progenitors at high redshifts, the fossil record approach leads to larger differences in shape towards the low-mass/faint end when they are included.
 Furthermore, the number of massive systems with multiple high-$z$ progenitors also increases when we add more types of present-day substructures.
-Hence the SMFs/UVLFs of sample III, which contains the most substructures in general as well as the largest number of disrupted galaxies, show the largest difference, followed by sample II and I, respectively.
+Hence the SMFs/UVLFs of Sample III, which contains the most substructures in general as well as the largest number of disrupted galaxies, show the largest difference, followed by Sample II and I, respectively.